Ending Injection Vulnerabilities

 What if developers use unsafe APIs directly; e.g. sending vulnerable SQL directly to the database?

 That's part 2, where the output from Libraries gets marked as trusted for specific APIs (and some other special cases).
-This is how Trusted Types work in JavaScript.
+This is how Trusted Types work in JavaScript (could use stringable value-objects).

 -